 This single storey, five bay gabled pump house sits alongside the 500 foot long East Graving Dock.

-Built in 1869 as the port expanded eastwards, it was designed by harbour engineer David Cunningham, with Charles Ower (Senior) as consulting engineer.
+e port expanded eastwards, it was designed by harbour engineer David Cunningham, with Charles Ower (Senior) as consulting engineer.

 It features a central arched doorway and end gables with skewputts and ball finials.
 The slate roof has large skylights and two conical-capped ventilators to the east over the basement pumps.